Cold-weather & hi-vis

 Arctic Trax

 Cold-weather hi-vis built for low light, long shifts, and hard weather.
-Insulated Class 3 outerwear with 360-degree reflective geometry engineered to keep the crew seen and warm from first light through last call.
+Insulated hi-vis outerwear with 360-degree reflective geometry engineered to keep the crew seen and warm from first light through last call.

 SKUs